-Here are some frequently asked questions about the new College of Registered Psychotherapists and Registered Mental Health Therapists of Ontario (www.collegeofpsychotherapists.on.ca).
-This FAQ represents the understanding and views of the OAMFT only.
+Here are some frequently asked questions about the new College of Registered Psychotherapists and Registered Mental Health Therapists of Ontario (www.crpo.ca).
+This FAQ represents the understanding and views of the OAMFT only (last update February 27, 2014.
 For official questions and updates, please contact the College directly at the site listed above.

-If you do not already belong to a college that has access to the act of Psychotherapy (e.g. Social Work, Psychologists, Nursing, Physicians, or Occupational Therapists) you will have to register with the College of Psychotherapy to continue to practice.
+If you do not already belong to a college that has access to the act of Psychotherapy (e.g. Social Workers, Psychologists, Nurses, Physicians, or Occupational Therapists) you will have to register with the College of Registered Psychotherapists to continue to practice.
 You MUST join this college in order to practice in Ontario after the act is proclaimed in 2014.

 The latest draft regulations and registration requirements were passed by majority vote of the Transitional Council on April 5, 2013 and will be forwarded to the Ministry of Health and Long Term Care for approval.
 To view the most current draft of the registration regulations on the Council’s website, click here.